peter279k/struct/README.md

 }
 ```

-And then it can be used as:
+And then it can be used like this:

 ```php
 $settings = new PizzaSetting();
 $settings->size = 14;